Automation has been the harbinger of the modern era of marketing. Even more remarkable is the fact of how automation has changed marketing itself.

 - Sentiment monitoring and automated replying on social sites with the help of AI tools.

-Do ensure that your AI system has access to all the information it needs to create the best customer experience.
+Ensure that your AI system has access to all the information it needs to create the best customer experience.
 An effective but lacking AI system may end up frustrating your potential customers.

 AI-based personalization does have the power to create trust between your brand and the customers.
 A trusting business relationship translates to happier customers, higher conversions, and increased revenues.